Membership in the Manitoba Association of Optometrists (MAO) is a mandatory requirement to practise optometry in Manitoba.

 How to Apply for Registration as an Optometrist in Manitoba

-Optometrists educated at any of the ACOE-accredited schools of optometry in North America are eligible to apply for registration as set out below.
+Optometrists educated at an ACOE-accredited school of optometry in North America, and/or optometrists currently registered in another Canadian province, are eligible to apply for registration as set out below.

 Depending on your circumstances, you will need to provide some or all of the following in order to complete your registration in Manitoba: